 Everything you share in session is completely confidential.
 Every therapist and every client is unique, but in the beginning the goal is really to get to know each other so that I can truly understand what is preventing you from being the best version of yourself.

-The initial session with a therapist will be focused on establishing a connection, getting to know one another, defining goals, and providing you with a sense of hope for the future.
+The initial session with a counselor or therapist will be focused on establishing a connection, getting to know one another, defining goals, and providing you with a sense of hope for the future.

 Your therapist will start by having you fill out some paperwork if you haven’t already done so.
 It’s very important that you read everything carefully.